fire-ants/mlb-analytics-ant/README.md

 The MLB Analytics Ant is the Data Analytics component of the MLB Pitchers Friend, developed by the Fire Ants.

 ## Application Workflow
+These R subroutines will run within the same container
 ####01-ObtainData.R

 1. Receive 1 variable (mlbID) from the docker run command used to activate the container